emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_3/01-BernBeta_Treatment.md

-# Using the BernBeta function to look at the posteriors for the treatment group
+# Using the BernBeta Function to Look at the Posteriors for the Treatment Group and Determine Possible Convergence

+We performed 10 tests using BernBeta on the treatment group when the results from the previous test were used as the base in the next test.
+The datapoints from each random sample that was taken were removed from the dataset so that duplicates in the simulation were avoided.
+The results are as follows:

 Test 1: